bigLucas/Python/Basic_CRUD_app/README.md

-# A basic CRUD Python application.
+# A basic CRUD application in Python.

 This scripts were made with Python3 and sqlite3.